Paracelsus said, “The art of healing comes from nature, not from the physician. Therefore, the physician must start from nature, with an open mind”.

 To your right you see rabbits found the bottom leaves of this mature mullein to be good for them not long before it was ready to flower.

-There is much more with each of the herbs listed on this page.
-Contact Roberta R. Barnes if you wish to purchase a report for herbs that are known to have helped other people with your challenges.
+There is more with each of the herbs listed on this page.
+Contact Roberta R. Barnes if you wish to purchase a report for herbs that are known to have helped other people with your challenge.

 Lobelia (Lobelia inflata) is known for knowing where to go and what to do when it gets there; for this reason I often says it is like Usui Reiki Ryoho in that respect.
 Lobelia is also known to enhance other herbs in the way in which they work with the body.
 It is excellent for anyone wishing to quit smoking, because Lobeline produces effects similar to nicotine without nicotine’s harmful side effects.
 It should only be taken in small quantities, and monitored for any side effects.
 It can make a rapid startling and unpredictable impression upon the nervous system.
 In 1809 Samuel Thomson’s faith in the healing powers of Lobelia was attacked by Dr. French claiming lobelia had caused a man’s death; the judge dismissed the case.
 In 1919 Dr. Finley Ellingwood began using lobelia in accordance to the allopathic concept and went on to classify lobelia as a stimulant.
 Lobelia leaf in plasters can be used for sprains, muscle spasms, and bruises.